 Every year, doctors and researchers from all over the world gather at two HS specific scientific symposia, to present and discuss their research findings and progress.
 One is in North America and one is in Europe.
 There are hundreds of doctors who attend these events and they are trying as best as they can to get to the bottom of HS and find a cure.

 Did you know all these facts?
-Let us know which ones you knew about and what is new information to you in the comments below.
+Let us know which ones you knew about and what is new information to you.

 When learning about Hidradenitis Suppurativa what was it that shocked you the most?
 What do you wish people knew more about when it comes to HS?
 Let us know on our social media accounts or email us at firstname.lastname@example.org.